-- 1. proper representation for the grievor on all grievances; - 2. proper training process for Union Stewards; - 3. proper flow of information so that the Union is aware at all times of what step each action is at and what documentation flows with the file; - 4. that the Union Steward will be afforded appropriate support from AUPE to help them effectively represent the members.
+- 1. AUPE representation for the grievor on all grievances; - 2.
+AUPE training process for Union Stewards; - 3.
+A flow of information so that the Union is aware at all times of what step each action is at and what documentation flows with the file; - 4.
+Appropriate support from AUPE to help the Union Steward effectively represent the members.